More than 750 million people use Excel worldwide.

 20. Close Workbook: Ctrl+W

-Pro-tip: Check out our guide on Facebook marketing strategy and learn how you can effectively fulfil your marketing goals and collect data from insights to analyse it.
+Pro-tip: Check out our guide on Facebook marketing strategy and learn how you can effectively fulfill your marketing goals and collect data from insights to analyze it.

 Excel Sheet for Accounting